ccalvocm/Erosion_24/README.md

 ## The objetives of this sprint are:

 ### 1. Develop Python routines for imputing missing daily precipitation data values.
-All ideas are welcome from AI, ML, Multilinear Regression, OLS, scikit-learn, and others.
+All ideas are welcome from AI, ML, Multilinear Regression, OLS, and Python packages like pandas, geopandas, scikit-learn, amontg others.
 [Precipitation data](https://github.com/ccalvocm/Erosion_24/blob/main/data/precipitation/example_data/Pp_day_86-16_Chile.csv) is used for R-Factor computing.
 The results must have physical meaning, such as avoiding negative values.

 ### 2. Code a Python package for Geostatistical interpolation (like Co-Kriging) of R-Factor raster data, subject to high resolution DEM and raster color depth values.
 The results must have physical meaning, such as avoiding negative values.
 Inputs for Co-Kriging are:
 ####  2.1 [Average precipitation data gauges to interpolate across the mask](https://github.com/ccalvocm/Erosion_24/tree/main/data/precipitation/gauges_data).